AnSantos99/projeto_lp1_segunda_epoca/README.md

 ### Tasks by each group member:
 **Ana dos Santos -**
+Code Organization by creating classes and interfaces, creation of game flowchart with logic of our program.

 **Diana Levay -** initial gameloop logic, implementation of the menu and its options